 year fixed rate bonds often the most popular for savers.
 If you are sure the funds will not be required in the short term

+these fixed rate bonds are often a great choice for savers looking to get the highest interest rates.
 Currently some of the best fixed rate bonds are being offered by ICICI Bank UK who offer 6,12,24,35,46 and 60

-month terms and also by Birmingham Midshires.
-They are both covered under the UK financial services compensation scheme and the minimum investment is £1,000
+month terms and also by the Nationwide Building Society.
+They are both covered under the UK financial services compensation

-with ICICI and £1 with BM if you have a flex account.
-With UK interest rates forecast to stay low over the
+scheme and the minimum investment is £1,000 with ICICI and £1 with Nationwide if you have a flex account.
+With

-next 12 months these are our preferred savings accounts.
-If
+UK interest rates forecast to stay low over the next 12 months these are our preferred savings accounts.
+Finally

-you are after an instant access savings account Principality Building Society regularly offer good rates to savers on their esaver savings account.
-Finally remember that each year you have an ISA allowance and the money you invest in your ISA is tax free so you
+remember that each year you have an ISA allowance and the money you invest in your ISA is tax free so you should look to utilise

-should look to utilise this allowance each year in the cash component and for the more adventuorous the stocks and shares
+this allowance each year in the cash component and for the more adventuorous the stocks and shares component.
+On the stocks and shares component Virgin offers a climate change ISA with a minimum investment of only £500

-investment of only £500 and details can be found on the virgin website
+and details can be found on the virgin website